LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.361.1
+*Released*: 24 August 2023
+- EditableGrid change to allow for tabAdditionalBtn prop instead of cancelBtnProps

 ### version 2.361.0
 *Released*: 23 August 2023
 - withRouteLeave: Fix issue with not passing all withRouter props forward